Evidence of the pair instability gap from black hole masses: Methods

 While \textsc{Broken Power Law + Two Peaks} model is found to be the statistically favoured in Ref.~\cite{GWTC_4_population}, the break mass is not constrained at all when we introduce the flexibility of a gap in $m_2$ distribution.
-The slopes of the two bands of broken power law distribution are consistent with each other.
-We interpret the initial requirement of a second power law in $m_1$ distribution in current data as a projection of the dearth of high $m_2$ events.
-In stead, we find that the \textsc{Single Power Law + Two Peaks} model has the highest Bayesian evidence when we allow for a gap in the secondary mass distribution.
-When we employ the \textsc{Broken Power Law + Two Peaks} model, the existence of the $m_2$ mass gap in the model is preferred over the no-gap model by a Bayes factor of ${\sim}55$.
-Using the \textsc{Single Power Law + Two Peaks} model, the model with a gap is preferred with ${\sim}10^2$.
+The slopes of the two bands of the broken power law distribution are consistent with each other.
+We interpret the initial requirement of a second power law in the $m_1$ distribution in current data as a projection of the dearth of high $m_2$ events.
+Instead, we find that the \textsc{Single Power Law + Two Peaks} model has the highest Bayesian evidence when we allow for a gap in the secondary mass distribution.
+When we employ the \textsc{Broken Power Law + Two Peaks} model, the existence of the $m_2$ mass gap in the model is preferred over the no-gap model by a $\ln {\cal B}$ of ${\sim}3.7$.
+Using the \textsc{Single Power Law + Two Peaks} model, the model with a gap is preferred with ${\sim} 84$.
 The plots in this paper use our best mass model, \textsc{Single Power Law + Two Peaks} with a gap, unless otherwise stated.
+We summarize the model comparison result in Extended Data Table~\ref{tab:model_comparison}.